Worcester County, Maryland: Politics and government

 Worcester County was granted home rule in 1976 under a state code under the amendments to the fourth Maryland Constitution of 1867.
 The Circuit Court of Maryland and District Court of Maryland are located in Snow Hill with two district courthouses.
 The county is governed by a Board of Commissioners elected from seven districts.

 The members of the County Council as of 2022 are:

 Worcester County lies wholly in Senate District 38 and is served in the Maryland House of Delegates in Districts 38A and 38C.
 Members listed below as of 2018 are:

+Voter registration

 Geography

 According to the U.S. Census Bureau, the county has a total area of 695 sqmi, of which 468 sqmi is land and 227 sqmi (33%) is water.
-It is the third-largest county in Maryland by total area.
+It is the second-largest county in Maryland by total area (behind Dorchester County) and the fourth-largest by land area.

 The terrain is mostly level and coastal.
 The lowest elevation is sea level along the Atlantic Ocean and the highest elevation is 49 ft in the northwestern part of the county along State Route 12 just south of the Wicomico County line.